tryyang2001/tp/docs/UserGuide.md

 #### 4.4.1.
 Add a Food Item to Food List

-This command is used to add a Food Item consumed within the past 7 days to the Food List
+This command is used to add a Food Item consumed within the past 7 days to the Food List.

 Format: `add f/ITEM {c/CALORIES} {d/DD-MM-YYYY} {t/HHMM}` adds a Food Item consumed with its respective calories on the given date (`DD-MM-YYYY`) and time (`HHMM`).

 Example:
 - `add f/chicken rice c/607 d/21-10-2021 t/1400` adds record of food consumed: chicken rice with 607 calories gained on 21 Oct 2021 1400 to the food list.

 ```text
 add f/chicken rice c/607 d/21-10-2021 t/1400
 __________________________________________________________________________________________